DiederikBlanson/realtime-chat/README.md

 The technical architecture is a set of interconnected components, each playing a crucial role in creating the chat application:

-- **Client**: The frontend application is accessible in the user's browser.
+- **Web Client**: The frontend application is accessible in the user's browser.
 - **Federated GraphQL Gateway**: This will serve as the entrypoint to the different microservices by creating one unified API (WIP).
 - **Chat Server (WS)**: This service establishes a bidirectional channel for communication between users, enabling real-time chats.
 - **Service Discovery**: A service responsible for routing users to available WebSocket servers, ensuring load balancing.